simsim314/CatForce/README.md

 # CatForce
-GOL catalyst search utility using brute force.
-Catalyst search utility based on LifeAPI library.
+GOL Catalyst search utility based on LifeAPI library.

+The main advantage of CatForce is that it doesn't make any assumptions about the nature of the interaction.
+As long as the catalysts are back in place in given number of generations, they all could be destroyed and reapear several times.

+It uses brute force search in some area instead of tree search (yet few optimizations were added to make sure it works fast).

+Another major advantage of this approach is parallelization (which is much harder to implement in tree depth search).

 Usage
 --